Chimeric Antigen Receptor (CAR) T-Cell Therapy for Pediatric Cancer

 - Elevated intracranial pressure/cerebral edema.

-Most neurological toxicities after CD19-targeted CAR T-cell therapy have been short lived (1–5 days), but rare, fatal events such as severe cerebral edema have been reported.[13]
-The pathophysiology of central nervous system (CNS) toxicity is likely related to disruption of the blood-brain barrier secondary to systemic cytokine release,[13] high levels of cytokines in the cerebrospinal fluid,[13] and/or direct attack of CD19-positive brain mural cells in the CNS tissue by the CAR T cells.[14]
+Most neurological toxicities after CD19-targeted CAR T-cell therapy have been short lived (1–5 days).
+However, rare, fatal events such as severe cerebral edema have been reported.[14]
+The pathophysiology of central nervous system (CNS) toxicity is likely related to disruption of the blood-brain barrier secondary to systemic cytokine release,[14] high levels of cytokines in the cerebrospinal fluid,[14] and/or direct attack of CD19-positive brain mural cells in the CNS tissue by the CAR T cells.[15]
 CNS symptoms have not responded well to IL-6R–targeting agents and have generally been treated with high-dose steroids or other approaches.
-Exactly when treatment is required for ICANS is controversial, but concerns about its rare, fatal form have led to near-uniform recommendations for the treatment of patients with grade 3 or higher ICANS.[15]
+The exact timing of required treatment for ICANS is controversial, but concerns about its rare, fatal form have led to near-uniform recommendations for the treatment of patients with grade 3 or higher ICANS.[16]

 Other side effects of CAR T-cell therapy